Online whiteboards

 There are many others.

-Interactive scratchpad Collusion (USD20/user/month), Bitpaper (approx USD1/page) is a collective sketch page. desmos is an online collaborative graphing calculator.
+Interactive scratchpad Collusion (USD20/user/month), Bitpaper (approx USD1/page) is a collective sketch page.
+Desmos is an online collaborative graphing calculator.
 Mural (USD20/user/month).
-Scribble Together seems to have the most powerful free plan of those.
+Scribble Together seems to have the most powerful free plan of these.

 There are other options which are offered only on asinine enterprise pricing (e.g. Blackboard Collaborate) which I will not trouble with here.